Piastri wins first F1 race after Norris obeys team orders in 1-2 for McLaren at Hungarian GP

 Lando had no harsh words before stepping onto the second spot on the winners podium, even though he had come so close to adding to his maiden F1 win in Miami in May — and to chipping further into Verstappen's advantage in the standings.

 “An amazing day as a team, that is the main thing.
 I am so happy.
-It has been a long journey to achieve this on merit,” Norris said.
+It has been a long journey to achieve this on merit,” Norris said after his 12th career runner-up finish.
 “Oscar had a good start.
 (His win) was coming at some point, and he deserved it today.”

 When asked directly about the decision to cede his lead, Norris said curtly: “The team asked me to do it so I did it, that’s it."